-Our principal executive offices are located in Palo Alto, California, and our agreement for such space expires in December 2025.
+Our principal executive offices are located in Palo Alto, California, and our lease agreement for such space expires in December 2025.
+Vincerx Pharma GmbH, our wholly owned German subsidiary, leases space in Monheim am Rhein, Germany.
 We do not own any real property.
-We believe that our office space is adequate to meet our current needs and that additional facilities will be available on commercially reasonable terms for lease to meet future needs.
+We believe that our office space is adequate to meet our current needs and that additional facilities will be available on commercially reasonable terms to meet our future needs.